"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 Albus stopped short, blinking.

 The room was filled with colourful streamers and twinkling lights.
-The members of Protego Club, all wearing paper hats, grinned at him from around a table covered in cakes, biscuits, and bottles of butterbeer.
+The members of Protego Club, all wearing paper hats, grinned at him from around a table loaded with cakes, crisps, and bottles of butterbeer.
 A banner with the words "HAPPY 16th ALBUS" in shimmering letters hung across the room.

-Albus turned to his grinning boyfriend.
+Albus looked accusingly at his grinning boyfriend.
 "Was this your idea?"

 "He had help," said Morgana Rosier.